ianderrington/genai/docs/Understanding/agents/index.md

 ## [Systems](systems.md)
 Generative AI systems involve the interaction of multiple individual GenAI elements that can act, to a coordinated degree, independently of other AI Agents.

+## Useful references

+Before we go on, there are several references that are of high merit that you may wish to check out!!!

+- [Agents overview by Lilian Weng](https://lilianweng.github.io/posts/2023-06-23-agent) As usual, a splendid post by Lilian Weng
+- [Awesome Agents](https://github.com/e2b-dev/awesome-ai-agents) of nicely curated list of systems using agents

 ## TO ORGANIZE